SaadZiaatharKhan/HealthVision-AI/README.md

 ## Note

-Many features are still in development.
+- Many features are still in development.
+- Don't rely on AI.
+Always consult a doctor.